- Building Simple DB for Review Data with DynamoDB

 The reason why the partition key is referred to as the hash key and the sort key as the range key is a remnant of how they used to be called.

 In this case, we will specify user as the partition key and service as the sort key.

 Next, let’s check the local secondary index (LSI).

-Resources: Table: Type: AWS::DynamoDB::Table Properties: LocalSecondaryIndexes: - IndexName: lsi-user-datetime KeySchema: - AttributeName: user KeyType: HASH - AttributeName: datetime KeyType: RANGE Projection: NonKeyAttributes: - service - comment ProjectionType: INCLUDE
+Resources: Table: Type: AWS::DynamoDB::Table Properties: LocalSecondaryIndexes: - IndexName: lsi-user-datetime KeySchema: - AttributeName: user KeyType: HASH - AttributeName: datetime KeyType: RANGE Projection: NonKeyAttributes: - service - comment ProjectionType: INCLUDECode language: YAML (yaml)

 Local secondary indexes can be configured with the LocalSecondaryIndexes property.